Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Can you restore headlights without sanding?

 For light haze, yes — a polish-only restorer like the Chemical Guys kit can clear surface cloudiness without sanding.
-But genuinely yellowed, oxidised headlights need sanding to remove the damaged top layer; polishing alone will not cut through real oxidation.
+But genuinely yellowed, oxidized headlights need sanding to remove the damaged top layer; polishing alone will not cut through real oxidation.
 Match the kit to how bad your lenses are: polish for light haze, a full sanding kit for heavy yellowing.